elshender/10GU-AI/README.md

 # StarCitizen 10GU-AI - Private Discord Bot

 ## Features
-* Music DJ. - To DO
+* Music DJ. - In Progress ( Play : Done , Skip:soon, stop/pause:soon )
-* Gift a SC drink to user. - in progress
+* Gift a SC drink to user. - in progress (messaging completed: format of message in progress)
 * Guilded events Bridge. - To DO
 * RSI Account authentication with Role. - To DO
 * React Role one time react, channel role react. - To DO